hhaeri/Prediction-of-Daily-County-Level-COVID-Cases/README.md

 ![image](https://user-images.githubusercontent.com/91407046/161219208-07182207-f22b-47c1-bbb1-aeff751a5c40.png)

 # 5. The app
-This repository also contains files that I used to create an app  for the project:
+This repository also contains files that I used to create the app  for this project:

 https://ca-covid-schoolage-hhaeri.herokuapp.com/

 The app is created in streamlit and deployed to heroku.
-It plots true and predicted values of daily confirmed COVID cases for the user_selected county in state of California for the school age population.
+It plots true and predicted values of daily confirmed COVID cases for the user_selected county in state of California for the school age population as explained in **Section 4**.
 The prediction was performed through timeseries forecasting using ARIMA as explained in **Section 3**.